 Business Scholars Program

-The knowledge and experience you receive as a Business Scholar will put you on a fast track for career success.
-If you plan to major in accounting or business management consider the advantages of the Business Scholars program in becoming business-ready.
-In order to be business-ready, students will take a series of co-curricular workshops to complement their business courses.
-The courses plus the workshops will provide students with both the knowledge and confidence to succeed.
+The knowledge and experience you receive as a Barton Business Scholar (BBS) will put you on a fast track for career success.
+If you plan to major in business, consider the advantages of the program in becoming business-ready.
+Students will participate in a series of activities outside the classroom to complement their business courses.
+Both the curricular and co-curricular opportunities will provide students with the skills necessary to succeed.